LoyolaChicagoBooks/introcs-csharp/rst/overload-op.rst

     ``public static implicit operator`` *resultType* ``(`` *sourceType* *paramName* ``)``

 One of the two types should be the type of the containing class.
+We have illustrated both combinations.

-Finally, you need to be very careful where you declare implicit casts, to make sure you are not being overly general, and maybe allowing
+Finally, you need to be *very careful where you declare implicit casts*, to make sure you are not being overly general, and maybe allowing
 trouble in a form that may be very hard to debug:
-It is harder to trace implicit actions than explicit actions.
+It is much harder to foresee and trace implicit actions than explicit actions.
 You are
-*safe*, but more *verbose*, if you only allow *explicit* casts, as we have already seen required from ``double`` to ``int``.
-To only allow a cast to be used explicitly, replace ``implicit`` by ``explicit`` in the cast method heading.
+*safe*, but more *verbose*, if you *only allow explicit* casts.
+For example, we have already seen these required for a cast from ``double`` to ``int``.
+To only allow an explicit cast with your type, replace ``implicit`` by ``explicit`` in the cast method heading.
 Though we have not used the
-``decimal`` type much, we use it for contrast to illustrate a cast from Rational to ``decimal`` that can only be used explicitly, as in ``(decimal) f``:
+``decimal`` type before, we use it here for contrast to illustrate a cast from Rational to ``decimal`` that can only be used explicitly, as in ``(decimal) f``: